Dr-Dreams/ASROCK-B450M-PRO4-HACKINTOSH/README.md

 If you use High Sierra and Realtek 8111 Ethernet Card then you should use [older version of kext](https://github.com/Mieze/RTL8111_driver_for_OS_X/releases/tag/v2.2.2).

+If you have issues with network card on Monterey or newer try adding `e1000=0` to `boots-args`.

 SmallTree kext does not work on Monterey for now.
 You can try [AppleIGB kext](https://cdn.discordapp.com/attachments/724618275971137568/879288441278435348/AppleIGB.kext.zip), it works on some systems.
 If it does not work you have to stay on Big Sur and wait for SmallTree's update.

 ### WiFi and Bluetooth

-If you have wifi Bluetooth Card.
 Only Apple Airport and Fenvi cards work out of the box.
 [Here](https://dortania.github.io/Wireless-Buyers-Guide/) you can list of all supported cards and needed kexts for them.

 Rembember that AirDrop, Handoff, etc. works only on cards with Broadcom chip.